lili111001/lili111001/README.md

 <h1>Hi, I'm Liliana!</h1>

-Join me as I add some of the projects I've been working on down below, constructive feedback gladly apreciated, at the end of the day I'm here to learn!
+Join me as I add some of the projects I've been working on down below, constructive feedback gladly apreciated, at the end of the day I'm here to help and learn!

 <h2>👩‍💻Software Development Projects:</h2>